DeltaRager/SC1015_miniproject_Kickstarter/README.md

 Kickstarter campaigns are investments and pose a risk to the investor, similar to stocks in the stock market.
 The project focuses on measuring the chances of a campaign failing or succeeding with the attributes from our dataset.

+Note: To use the dataset, please extract the .rar file with winrar or any other appropriate software.

 **Index:**
 1. [Problem Definition](https://github.com/DeltaRager/SC1015_miniproject_Kickstarter/edit/main/README.md#problem-definition)
 2. [Models Used](https://github.com/DeltaRager/SC1015_miniproject_Kickstarter/edit/main/README.md#models-used)